Spinodal decomposition: Dynamics of spinodal decomposition when molecules move via diffusion

 So, at least at the beginning of spinodal decomposition, we expect the growing concentrations to mostly have this wavevector.

 Phase diagram

 This type of phase transformation is known as spinodal decomposition, and can be illustrated on a phase diagram exhibiting a miscibility gap.
-Thus, phase separation occurs whenever a material transition into the unstable region of the phase diagram.
+Thus, phase separation occurs whenever a material transitions into the unstable region of the phase diagram.
 The boundary of the unstable region sometimes referred to as the binodal or coexistence curve, is found by performing a common tangent construction of the free-energy diagram.
 Inside the binodal is a region called the spinodal, which is found by determining where the curvature of the free-energy curve is negative.
 The binodal and spinodal meet at the critical point.
 It is when a material is moved into the spinodal region of the phase diagram that spinodal decomposition can occur.